What to Consider When Choosing a Screen Tent

 Some screen tents can also successfully handle the elements better than others, thanks to their wind- and water-resistant panels.
 Do keep in mind that water-resistant screen tents are just that: water-resistant.
 They are not waterproof.
 After a prolonged rain or thunderstorm, they will take on water, so don’t leave water-sensitive items in these tents for long during rainy weather.

 At its core, a screen tent is just a tent: It offers shelter, so you need a way to enter the tent to protect yourself from insects and the elements.
 Whether you choose two flaps with magnetic closures or one zippered panel, how a screen tent opens and closes should be considered.

 The easiest entryways to navigate are those with magnetic closures, but they’re often the least insect-proof and weatherproof.
 Zippered entries can be difficult to manipulate one-handed, but they do help to ensure unwanted pests aren’t able to pass through to steal food or leave a mess.
 Regardless of the entryway style, many screen tents feature convenient tiebacks to hold the screen open when you want to pass through freely.

 The location where you’re planning to kick back and relax has a serious bearing on choosing the best screen tent.
-If it’s just a backyard getaway, a large tent that might be a bit heavy or difficult to carry is fine.
+A large tent that might be a bit heavy or difficult to carry is fine if it’s just a backyard getaway.
 However, taking the festivities off-grid requires a screen tent with some serious portability chops.

 For portable screen tents, being lightweight and being compact are two essential characteristics.
 As mentioned earlier, some screen tents can be packed down to the size of a large duffel bag—a real benefit for car camping and other scenarios with limited space.